 The shrink is not "stickiness" or milk left in vessels.
 It results from the weighing and testing at the farm.
 Milk hauling is typically contracted to independent haulers hired by producers or their cooperatives.
-Volume losses are due to the use of "dipsticks" and then converting these imprecise measurements instead of actual observed weights.
+Volume losses are due to the use of "dipsticks" and the conversion of those imprecise measurements instead of using actual observed weights.
 The PMO describes it this way: